nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - "Tip 8: Invest Regularly in Your Knowledge Portfolio"
 - Languages to Learn ...

+Note:

+Here I want to mention that pragmatic programmers would be required when say changing an entire stack.
+Trust and buy-in required.

 ---

 ## Reset Decision

 - Reset means start construction from scratch
-- May entail architectural and likely to entail voluntary team changes
+- May entail architectural changes and likely to entail voluntary team changes
+- Pragmatic programmers may be required
 - No team *wants* to fail, elevated professionalism and sometimes saying "no" paramount

 Note: